vilra830/events-calendar/README.md

 ## Tech Stack

-React Typescript on the front end
+React Typescript on the front endP
 SpringBoot Java MYSQL on the backend